An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: HPX -- an open source C++ standard library for parallelism and concurrency

 \subsection{Parallelization}

 Consider the addition of $n$ elements for the two vectors \lstinline$p$ and \lstinline$x$, where the sum is stored piece-wise in vector \lstinline$h$.
 Listing~\ref{lst::cpp::example} shows the sequential approach for this computation while Listing~\ref{lst::hpx::example2} shows the same computational task but the sum is executed in parallel.
-The \lstinline$for$ loop is replaced with \lstinline$hpx::parallel::for_loop$.
+The \lstinline$for$ loop is replaced with \lstinline$hpx::parallel::for_loop$ which is conforming with the C++ $17$ standard~\cite{cxx17_standard}.
+In other words, \lstinline$hpx::parallel::for_loop$ can be replaced by \lstinline$std::for_each$ which is currently an experimental feature in the GNU compiler collection $9$ and Microsoft VS $2017$ $15.5$.
 The first argument defines the execution policy while the second and third define the loop range.
 The last argument is the lambda function, executed in parallel for all $i$ ranging from $0$ to $z$.
 Note that only two lines of codes are required to execute the code in parallel.
 The parallel for loop can be combined with futurization for synchronization.
 Therefore, the parallel execution policy is changed to \lstinline$hpx::parallel::execution::par(hpx::parallel::execution::task)$.\\

 The future can now be synchronized with other futures.
 Listing~\ref{lst::hpx::example3} shows an example for synchronization.
 Vectors \lstinline$p$ and \lstinline$x$ are independently manipulated before the pairwise sum is computed.
 Therefore, the execution policy is changed and the futures of the manipulations are synchronized with the third future in line $26$.
 Here, the \lstinline$hpx::wait_all$~ensures that the manipulations are finished and \lstinline$then$ describes the sum's dependencies.